PetaVision/OpenPV/docs/doxygen/src/install_aws.md

 Spot instances will take a few minutes to fulfill.
 Looking under Instances in the left tab, you can see the status of your request.
 Once your instance is started, name the instance something relevant.

+The PetaVision Public AMI already includes all the code and tools you will need to start a PetaVision.
+You will still wat

 Working with a running instance
 -------------------------------